World Cancer Day Brings Global Perspective to Fight Against Mesothelioma

 The UICC, which is based in Geneva, Switzerland, estimates that 7.6 million people worldwide die each year from cancer.
 It also believes that one-third of those deaths are preventable.

-“There is need for a global commitment to help drive advancements in policy and encourage implementation of comprehensive cancer control plans,” said Christopher Wild, M.D., director of the International Agency for Research on Cancer.
+“There is need for a global commitment to help drive advancements in policy and encourage implementation of comprehensive cancer control plans,” said Dr. Christopher Wild, director of the International Agency for Research on Cancer.
 “We have a collective responsibility to support low and middle income countries that are tackling a cancer epidemic with insufficient resources.”

 Asbestos-related diseases, which kill an estimated 100,000 people each year, are expected to increase in many of those still-developing countries.
 Among the diseases are mesothelioma, a slow-developing cancer that attacks the lining around the lungs and other vital organs.